c-grimshaw/starter-hugo-academic/content/authors/admin/_index.md

 title: Charles Grimshaw
 email: ""
 ---
-Lieutenant (Navy) Charles Grimshaw is a security engineer specialized in offensive and defensive network security operations.
+Charles Grimshaw is a security engineer specialized in offensive and defensive network security operations.
 He is currently studying full-time, attending sponsored post-graduate schooling.
 Charles is a proud Naval Officer, supporting Canadian peace operations at-home and abroad.